Mocking Styles in Testing: Narrow vs Broad

 Pros

-• Resilient to refactoring
+• More resilient to refactoring

-• Tests read like documentation
+• Tests read like living documentation

-• Faster to maintain
+• Easier and cheaper to maintain

 Cons